CubeFlix/mimir/README.md

   - if it hits the end of the editor:
     - if we are trying to adjust ranges for block styling, it should just use the editor as an endpoint
     - otherwise for getTextNodesInRange it should make a new text node
+- [ ] removing block style should join divs (not sure how this issue arose, but its worth looking into)